GahliaDHBW/Documentation/TASKS IN WEEK 3.md

 ![image](https://user-images.githubusercontent.com/76824323/198707686-af520f1c-81cc-44e9-aa05-95ffb67059aa.png)

+ <a href="https://github.com/GahliaDHBW/Documentation/blob/main/TASKS%20IN%20WEEK%206.md">[see more information about it - via looking at the implementation of version 1.0 of the app]</a>

- <a href="https://github.com/GahliaDHBW/Gahlia/discussions/8">[see more information about it - via looking at the implementation of version 1.0 of the app]</a>
+ <a href="https://github.com/GahliaDHBW/Documentation/blob/main/TASKS%20IN%20WEEK%207.md">[see more information about it - via looking at the implementation of version 1.0 of the app]</a>

 ### 3.2 Usability<a id="usability"></a>